Thank you for submitting the form. Your reference number is

 What does the white box mean?

-You might have noticed that the new fire rating system and signs features a thin white, rectangular box underneath the ‘moderate’ level.
+There's a thin white, rectangular box underneath the ‘moderate’ level.

 When the sign’s arrow points to this box it, means no fire danger rating has been issued.